deeprajsinghsisodiya/Riverpod-Tips-Tricks./README.md

 # Riverpod-Tips-Tricks.

 ---
+#### Invalidate and read for preload

+Pretty sure invalidate doesn’t cause a provider to load You should read the FutureProvider.future and await it Although, that implies that you must handle any error as a result of the Future Unless the page alr does that, ig

+ref.invalidate doesn't preload.  ref.read does.
+presuming there's some keepalive going on

+---

 #### Q Specifically I am wondering what the benefit would be of updating one of our existing StateNotifier that uses an AsyncValue wrapped around the base object to be an AsyncNotifier.